alpeb/pulptunes-relay/README.md

 This is a standard Play application.
 Please read [Play's docs](https://playframework.com/documentation/2.5.x/Deploying) to decide the best deployment/running strategy for you.

-In pulptunes.com we run directly from the source by issuing `sbt start` one time for each instance, passing-on the appropriate config overrides and `-Dhttp.port=x` to specify the port for each instance.

-When running from the source, each instance can be stopped with `kill $(cat target/universal/stage/RUNNING_PID)`.

 These are the config directives you should override in production.
-Each instance launched should have a different `pulp.server_id` directive, and be referred in the table `servers`:
+You can override them through the command-line as explained in Play's docs.
+Each instance launched should have a different `pulp.server_id` directive, and be referred in the table `servers`.
+Also make sure your start script sets a different port for each instance with `-Dhttp.port=X`:

 ```
 pulp.server_id="pulp1"
 pulp.production=true
+play.evolutions.schema=pulptunes
 slick.dbs.default.db.url="jdbc:mysql://localhost/pulptunes"
 slick.dbs.default.db.user="root"
 slick.dbs.default.db.password=""